abdojulari/transcript-editor/project/nsw-state-library-amplify/pages/about.md

 Amplify was developed using [New York Public Library’s](http://nypl.org) open source [codebase](https://github.com/nypl/transcript-editor) for their own [Transcript Editor](http://transcribe.oralhistory.nypl.org).
 Without the NYPL’s dedication to innovation and contribution to the open source community globally, the State Library’s Amplify project would not have been possible.

+If you would like to create your own installation of Amplify, our customised codebase can be found in the State Library's [GitHub repository](https://github.com/slnswgithub/nsw-state-library-amplify).

 Amplify’s development and customisation was done by the State Library of New South Wales in partnership with [Reinteractive](https://reinteractive.net), a Sydney based Ruby on Rails development agency.

 The computer-generated transcripts used on our platform were produced by [VoiceBase](https://www.voicebase.com).